Sanctuary (band)

-Sanctuary is an American thrash/power metal band, formed in 1985 in Seattle, Washington.
-They were broken up from 1992 to 2010.
+Sanctuary is an American heavy metal band, formed in 1985 in Seattle.
+The band broke up from 1992 to 2010.
 The band consists of Lenny Rutledge (guitar), Joseph Michael (vocals), George Hernandez (bass), and Dave Budbill (drums).
 The lead vocalist position was held by Warrel Dane until his death in 2017.
-They have released four studio albums and one live EP.
+They have released three studio albums and one live EP.

-Despite never reaching mainstream success, Sanctuary is often credited for popularizing the 1980s and early 1990s Seattle hard rock and heavy metal scene, which spawned bands such as Mother Love Bone, Alice in Chains, Soundgarden, Queensrÿche, Metal Church, Fifth Angel, TKO, Culprit, Rail, Forced Entry and Q5.
+Despite never reaching mainstream success, Sanctuary is often credited for popularizing the 1980s and early 1990s Seattle hard rock and heavy metal scene, which spawned bands including Mother Love Bone, Alice in Chains, Soundgarden, Queensrÿche, Metal Church, Fifth Angel, TKO, Culprit, Rail, Forced Entry, and Q5.

 History

 Initial career (1985–1992)

+Sanctuary was founded by cousins and guitarists Lenny Rutledge and Sean Blosl.
+The band began playing covers and original songs until their line-up was complete.
+After singer Warrel Dane had joined, Sanctuary played only original songs and recorded their first demo, which received prominent airplay for a year on college radio station KCMU.
+When singer and guitarist Dave Mustaine played a concert with his band Megadeth in Seattle, the band were able to present the demo to Mustaine after the show in his hotel room.
+Mustaine liked it and promised to produce the band.

-Sanctuary released a well-received demo in 1986, which led them to sign with Epic Records in the following year.
-They released their debut album, Refuge Denied, in 1988, which was produced by Megadeth frontman Dave Mustaine, and subsequently toured worldwide in support of the album, playing with bands such as Megadeth, Warlock, Savatage, Testament, Nuclear Assault, Flotsam and Jetsam, Vio-lence, Fates Warning, Meliah Rage and Forced Entry.
+Afterwards, Sanctuary played a few support shows for Megadeth and then recorded Refuge Denied with Mustaine as producer.
+Keith Rawls, Megadeth's then-manager, who became Sanctuary's manager as well, contacted record companies and finally secured a deal with Epic Records.
+The label remixed the debut album and released it in 1988.
+Sanctuary then toured worldwide in support of the album, playing with bands including Megadeth, Warlock, Savatage, Testament, Nuclear Assault, Flotsam and Jetsam, Vio-lence, Fates Warning, Meliah Rage, and Forced Entry.

 In 1989, after the Refuge Denied tour ended, Sanctuary entered the studio to record their second studio album, Into the Mirror Black, which was released in 1990.
 A video clip for the song "Future Tense" was made and received some airplay on MTV's Headbangers Ball.
-While touring in support of the album (with bands such as Fates Warning, Morbid Angel, Forbidden, Death Angel, Forced Entry and Blitzspeer), guitarist Sean Blosl left the band and was replaced by Jeff Loomis.
+While touring in support of the album (with bands including Fates Warning, Morbid Angel, Forbidden, Death Angel, Forced Entry and Blitzspeer), guitarist Sean Blosl left the band and was replaced by Jeff Loomis.

 Shortly after, pressure from Epic Records to fit in with the flourishing Seattle grunge scene caused disagreements between band members regarding the band's musical direction.
 In 1992, Sanctuary officially disbanded.
 Epic Records was to release a full-length live recording from this final tour, but only a limited number of copies of a promotional live EP ever saw the light of day.
 It was named Into the Mirror Live.
 Refuge Denied and Into the Mirror Black were re-released as a double CD set by IronBird Records on February 22, 2010.